qqqlab/madflight/src/madflight/alt/alt_comp/README.md

 * `float gyro[3]`: length 3 array of floats with gyrometer readings in rad/s.
 The order in which the estimator expects the readings is `gx`, `gy` and `gz`.

-* `float baroHeight`: vertical height in meters as estimated from the barometer signal.
+* `float barHeight`: vertical height in meters as estimated from the barometer signal.
 The conversion from pressure to height can be easily achieved with a small helper function.
 [This](https://www.weather.gov/media/epz/wxcalc/pressureAltitude.pdf) is the formula I used in the provided example to achieve so (see lines 29-33).
 Since the algorithm requires the altitude estimated from the baro and not the pressure reading itself I prefer to let the user choose freely how he wants to map pressure to altitude.

 * `uint32_t timestamp`: The timestamp at which the readings were obtained.
 Currently the library expects it to be in microseconds.